 A Developing Process

 Paper on Student Memories of Richard Hamilton as Teacher 1953-1966.
 Conference at the University of Newcastle upon Tyne May 2013.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.

 The author with Richard Hamilton